Sunday Morning

 If you do not receive the bread and wine, you are still invited to walk to the front to receive a blessing.
 Cross your arms in the shape of an ‘x’ across your chest to indicate that you would prefer to receive a blessing.

-Worship on the first 3 Sundays of the month is in Contemporary English using the green Book of Alternative Services, 1985.
+The service is typically offered in contemporary English using the green Book of Alternative Services, 1985.

-Worship on the last Sunday of the month is in Classical English using the red Book of Common Prayer, 1962.
+On the final Sunday of the month, the service is offered in classical English using the red Book of Common Prayer, 1962.

 Children are always welcomed at church.
 Children are invited to join Godly Play during the service.
 Learn more about Godly Play.